 What Is the Deadline for Filing a Lawsuit in Atlanta, Georgia?

-Minors have more time for filing lawsuits
+Minors have more time to file lawsuits

 For example, a minor who is not involved in a medical malpractice case usually has until the age of eighteen before the statute of limitations runs.
 So if you were assaulted as a child, you actually have until you are twenty to file a lawsuit.
 Obviously, we do not advise waiting, but circumstances may give you years to file suit.
 Notably, if negligence kills a minor, the filing time is two years from the date of death, regardless of how young the child was at death.